 Why us?

-Choose our NPQ in Early Years Leadership and you’ll be joining over 25,000 teachers, school leaders and early years practitioners (as of November 23), who have decided on an Ambition NPQ since they launched in 2021.
+Choose our NPQ for Early Years Leadership and you’ll be joining over 32,000 teachers and school leaders (as of December 2024), who have decided on an Ambition NPQ since they launched in 2021.

-On our NPQEYL, you’ll benefit from our evidence-informed curriculum to help you develop your knowledge and understanding of what high-quality, early years education and care looks like.
+Our carefully sequenced and evidence informed NPQ is designed around the key problems you face.
+You’ll develop your knowledge and understanding of what high-quality, early years education and care looks like.

-Throughout the course, you’ll get access to the key research on areas including how early years leaders can deliver and sustain change, factors affecting child development and the importance of a positive culture to improve outcomes.
-Rather than spending your time sourcing the latest insights, you’ll instead focus on putting your learning into practice.
+Our NPQ for Early Years Leadership includes core research areas like how early years leaders can deliver and sustain change, factors affecting child development and the importance of a positive culture to improve outcomes.

-Our ‘little and often’ approach means you’ll need on average just one hour per week to engage in our NPQs, helping you to fit your NPQEYL around your timetable.
+Our ‘little and often’ approach means you can engage with our NPQs around your busy timetable, with minimal time needed out of school.
+On average just one hour per week to engage in our NPQEYL.

 Plus, on our NPQs there’s no large project at the end.
-Instead, you’ll sit an ‘open book’ assessment with support via a live webinar and clinics available to help you get the most from your NPQ.
+Instead, you’ll sit an ‘open book’ assessment with support via two on-demand webinars and a dedicated, live assessment preparation clinic to help you get the most from your NPQEYL.

 Benefits for you